i000o/four-card-feature/README-template.md

 - I wrote down and planned on paper a little the HTML elements I could see/would use.
 I decided to plan a Flexbox layout with CSS since I had recently practiced this on a deeper level and felt more confident - I wanted to apply this into a project.
 - I initialised a new git repository with ease this time!
 - I was able to implement the `order` property for the first time for the mobile version.
 Since I had planned my 3-column flex layout, each card had a left-to-right order in the HTML until I was able to rearrange it in the CSS for mobile.
 This was really satisfying and so useful to be able to depend on now.
+- I'm getting better at linking images quickly.
+- I finished the mobile so much faster than I thought I would - I was proud.
+It looked good and I did it quite efficiently.
+- FIX MOBILE LESS THAN 425PX IT GETS BROKEN

+### Time taken

+- Mobile: 3 hrs

 ### Built with